MrFearTick/AnimationHandler-LUA/README.md

 # AnimationHandler-LUA
-An Animation Handler written for Roblox.
+An Animation Handler for Roblox.

 ### *Please don't use without giving credit to [@MrFearTick]*